dchandra1985/portfolio/_posts/2018-01-10-Data Types.md

 Values or observations that can be sorted into groups or categories.
 Bar charts and pie graphs are used to graph categorical data.

-Categorical data is further divided into Nominal, Ordinal and binary.
+Categorical data is further divided into Nominal, Ordinal and Binary.

 <ul style="list-style-type:none">